How to Make Chocolate Zucchini Muffins

 - 1/2 cup unsweetened apple sauce

-- 1 cup unsweetened almond milk, I try to use a brand that doesn't have carageenan in it
+- 1 cup unsweetened almond milk (I try to use a brand that doesn't have carrageenan in it)

-- about 1 11.5 oz bag dark chocolate chips, You can use more or less depending on how much chocolate you want.
+- 11.5-ounce bag dark chocolate chips (you can use more or less depending on how much chocolate you want)

 - Preheat oven to 350 degrees and line muffin pan with cupcake liners.

 - Squeeze extra water out of shredded zucchini.
-You can do this using a paper towel or just with your bare hands depending on what's convenient.
-Obviously bare hands is a little messier.
-Don't skip this step as having extra water in the zucchini will affect the texture of your muffins.
+You can do this using a paper towel or just with your bare hands, depending on what's convenient.
+(Obviously bare hands is a little messier.)
+Don't skip this step!
+Having extra water in the zucchini will affect the texture of your muffins.

-- Mix together all dry ingredients except for chocolate chips.
+- Mix together all the dry ingredients, except for chocolate chips.